Schramm's formula and the Green's function for multiple SLE: Main results

 \begin{prop} For $\kappa = 4$, $\kappa = 8/3$, and $\kappa = 2$ (i.e. for $\alpha = 2,3,4$), the SLE$_\kappa(2)$ Green's function is given by equation (\ref{Gh}) where $h(\theta^1, \theta^2)$ is given explicitly by

 and

 \end{prop}

-It is possible to derive an explicit expression for the Green's function for a system of two commuting SLEs as a consequence of Theorem \ref{thm:green}.
-To this end, we need a correlation estimate which expresses the intuitive fact that it is very unlikely that both curves in a commuting system pass near a given point $z \in \mathbb{H}$. \begin{lemma} Let $0< \kappa \le 4$.
+It is possible to derive an explicit expression for the Green's function for a system of two multiple SLEs as a consequence of Theorem \ref{thm:green}.
+To this end, we need a correlation estimate which expresses the intuitive fact that it is very unlikely that both curves pass near a given point $z \in \mathbb{H}$. \begin{lemma} Let $0< \kappa \le 4$.
 Then,